pilate/WorkingMan/README.md

 `WorkingMan` uses your server's configured timezone for determining the daily and weekly cycle start times.
 Be sure your server's timezone is configured how you desire.
 If you update your server's timezone, you can reload the plugin to have it sync with your new timezone as well.

 ## Configuration
 `minutesPerDay` = Number of minutes allowed per day, set to `0` to disable this limit.
-Default is `14400` seconds, or 4 hours.
+Default is `360` minutes, or 6 hours.

-`minutessPerWeek` = Number of minutes allowed per week, set to `0` to disable this limit.
+`minutesPerWeek` = Number of minutes allowed per week, set to `0` to disable this limit.
 Default is `0`.

 `warningThreshold1` = Once a player's timer has less than this many minutes left, warnings are sent every 5 minutes.
-Defaults to `1800`, or 30 minutes.
+Defaults to `30` minutes.

 `warningThreshold2` = Once a player's timer has less than this many minutes left, warnings are sent every minute.
-Defaults to `600`, or 10 minutes.
+Defaults to `10` minutes.

 `dayOfWeek` = Zero-based index of the day of the week that the weekly cycle begins on.
 Defaults to `4`, or Thursday.